Curses are a very old trope. Very

 - In Japan, The Curse of the Colonel has afflicted the Hanshin Tigers ever since fans threw a statue of Colonel Sanders into the Dotonbori River after the 1985 Japanese Championship Series.
 It was believed that the Tigers would never win another championship until the statue was recovered, but they've kept losing since it was found in 2009.
 Some attribute this to the fact that the glasses and left hand are still missing.

 - No French rider has won Tour de France since 1985 note .
-No French rider has been in the top 3 since 1997note .
+No French rider was in the top 3 between 1997note and 2014.

-- It's an achievement in the Pro Cycling Manager (officially licensed game of the race) series to win Le Tour with a French rider in career mode.
+- It's an achievement in the Pro Cycling Manager (officially licensed game of the race, made by a French studio) series to win Le Tour with a French rider in career mode.

 - No French rider has won Paris-Roubaix (biggest one day race in France, one of the five monuments) since Frédéric Guesdon won it in 1997.